rohitkrishnan24/Currency_Detection/README.md

 # Currency_Detection
-Project Title: Text Classification for Real vs. Fake News Detection
+Project Title: Currency Detection

 Description:

 📰 Overview:

-In my recent project, I tackled the critical challenge of identifying real news from fake news using machine learning and natural language processing (NLP) techniques.
-This project aimed to contribute to the ongoing efforts to combat misinformation and improve information reliability.
+The growing need for accurate identification and classification of currency due to increasing globalization and international trade is crucial for financial stability.
+Our project aims to develop a robust system for identifying and classifying Indian currency using image processing and machine learning techniques.
+This system will help prevent counterfeiting, ensure accurate currency exchange, support monetary policy decisions, and aid in historical research.
+By leveraging transfer learning, the system will recognize various denominations and provide their corresponding values.
+This will benefit banks, retailers, travelers, and law enforcement agencies in promoting economic growth and preventing financial crimes.

 🔍 Key Highlights: